-Covara Whitepaper
+Covara / Whitepaper · Ed.
+MMXXVI

 Covara is a release-control operating system for tokenized asset issuers.
 It is designed for the period before a regulated real-world-asset program reaches market, when disclosure modules, perimeter assumptions, provider confirmations, and approval gates still need to resolve into one defensible launch record.